Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: The marginal sensitivity model

-The precise meaning of \ref{item:ExampleIdentifiedSet} is the following: for any $\psi \in [\pm \tfrac{3}{4} \phi(z_{2/3})]$, it is possible to construct a distribution $\QSample$ for the full data $(X, Y(0), Y(1), Z, U)$ which marginalizes to (\ref{example}), satisfies Assumption \ref{assumption:msm} with $\Lambda = 2$, and has $\E_{\QSample}[ Y(1)] = \psi$.
-On the other hand, for any $\psi$ not in this interval, it is impossible to construct such a distribution.
+The precise meaning of \ref{item:ExampleIdentifiedSet} is the following: for any $\psi_{\T} \in [\pm \tfrac{3}{4} \phi(z_{2/3})]$, it is possible to construct a distribution $\QSample$ for the full data $(X, Y(0), Y(1), Z, U)$ which marginalizes to (\ref{example}), satisfies Assumption \ref{assumption:msm} with $\Lambda = 2$, and has $\E_{\QSample}[ Y(1)] = \psi_{\T}$.
+On the other hand, for any $\psi_{\T}$ not in this interval, it is impossible to construct such a distribution.

-Proposition \ref{proposition:zsb_not_sharp} implies that the ZSB interval typically includes many values of $\psi$ which cannot possibly be reconciled with the data.
+Corollary \ref{corollary:zsb_not_sharp} implies that the ZSB interval typically includes many values of $\psi$ which cannot possibly be reconciled with the data.
 The explanation for this conservatism is that the odds-ratio bound (\ref{or_bound}) does not capture all of the restrictions on the true propensity score $e_0$.
-Additional information can be found in the marginal distribution of the \textit{observed} characteristics.
-For example, the consider the putative propensity score (\ref{putative}).
+Additional information can be found in the marginal distribution of the \emph{observed} characteristics.
+For example, in the context of Corollary \ref{corollary:zsb_not_sharp}, consider the putative propensity score (\ref{putative}).

-This certainly satisfies the odds-ratio bound (\ref{or_bound}) --- and is therefore a possible value of $\bar{e}$ in the problem (\ref{zsb_bounds}) --- but it could not possibly be the true propensity score $e_0$.
-If it were, we would observe $\Pprob(Z = 1 | X \geq 0) = \tfrac{2}{3}$, while (\ref{example}) demands that $\Pprob(Z = 1 | X \geq 0) = \tfrac{1}{2}$.
+This certainly satisfies the odds-ratio bound (\ref{or_bound}) --- and is therefore a possible value of $\bar{e}$ in the ZSB optimization problem (\ref{zsb_bounds}) --- but it could not possibly be the true propensity score $e_0$.
+If it were, we would observe $\PSample(Z = 1 | X \geq 0) = \tfrac{2}{3}$, while the observed data distribution $\PSample$ demands that $\PSample(Z = 1 | X \geq 0) = \tfrac{1}{2}$.
+Another way of saying this is that $\bar{e}$ does not \emph{marginalize} to the nominal propensity score:

 In short, this choice of $\bar{e}$ is allowed in the domain of the ZSB optimization problem but is incompatible with the distribution of observed data.

 This example suggests that it should be possible to improve upon the ZSB bounds by only optimizing over the subset of $\mathcal{E}_n(\Lambda)$ which is ``data compatible."
 However, this is easier said than done, because the observed data distribution actually imposes an infinite number of constraints on putative propensity scores $\bar{e}$.
 For example, the true $e_0$ ``balances" all integrable functions $h : \X \rightarrow \R$: